 Upgrade your resume, earn AU credits and join students from universities around the country, interning in Prague.
 Placements guaranteed in a professional practice internship.

-Cultural activities for the program will include guided tours of the city and Prague Castle, a day trip to Kutna Hora, and group visits to museums or the theatre, and a Hop on Hop off bus pass so you can experience Prague—tour the largest medieval castle in Europe--Prague Castle founded in 880, visit the tombs of past royalty in the crypt, stroll across the famous Charles Bridge, have a locally brewed pint of famous Czech pilsner along Wenceslas Square, and watch the skeleton of death toll the bell to the procession of the Twelve Apostles on the Astronomical Clock in Old Town Square.
+Cultural activities for the program will include guided tours of the city and Prague Castle, day trips to Kutna Hora and Plzen (Pilsner Urquell tour), and a Hop on Hop off bus pass so you can experience Prague—tour the largest medieval castle in Europe--Prague Castle founded in 880, visit the tombs of past royalty in the crypt, stroll across the famous Charles Bridge, have a locally brewed pint of famous Czech pilsner along Wenceslas Square, and watch the skeleton of death toll the bell to the procession of the Twelve Apostles on the Astronomical Clock in Old Town Square.

 Objectives of the Program:

 This program provides hands-on internship experience in a major business area, for 32 hours per week—Monday through Thursday each week for 6 weeks plus one week for orientation, cultural activities, and final company interviews.

 DDC Financial, ICON Hotel, Holmes Place, Panalpina, Evocreative, Passion Communication, Charles Bridge Global Macro Fund, Burrito Loco Master Franchise, The Visitor, Traficon, Prague Black Panthers Football Club, Kentic

 Academic Program & Requirements (6-12 Credit Hours Typical*):